What is a brow lift?

 Risks / Benefits

-What are the risks or complications of this procedure?
+What are the risks or complications of a brow lift procedure?

-- Intense scalp itch.
+- Intense scalp itchiness.

 - Bad reaction to anesthesia.